countable-web/open-source-corporation/getting_started/SCRUM.md

 Our scrum meetings are made on Tuesday -within a 1 hour timeframe - where we must answer the following questions:

-1) What did you do this week?
+1) What will you do this week?
 2) What will you do on the next days?
 3) Are there any obstacles in your way?